lowleveldesign/debug-recipes/debugging-using-windbg/windbg-clr-debugging.md

 ### Find a value of a static field ###

 SOS does not display the address of the field.
-Use `!sosex.mdt` instead.
+Use `!sosex.mdt` or netext `!wdo`.

     !sosex.mdt windbg_static_test.StaticTest